Chia-Network/chia-blockchain/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of your suggested enhancement, as well as some basic rationale to allow us to balance the effort/reward for the work, if possible.

 **Images**
-If applicable (but not required), add diagrams or wirefames to help explain your request if it is GUI related.
+If applicable (but not required), add diagrams or wireframes to help explain your request if it is GUI related.

 **Additional notes**
 Add any other closing comments here.